Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Lifestyle and Natural Remedies

 A diet rich in a variety of fruits and vegetables can give you the mix of vitamins needed to protect your eye health.
-Produce that has vitamins A and C are some of the most effective for preventing glaucoma (x).
+Produce that has vitamins A and C are some of the most effective for preventing it (x).

 Recommended vegetables include spinach, collard greens, kale, carrots, celery and beets.

 Studies have shown that oxidative stress may be one of the main causes of optic nerve damage in people who have glaucoma.
-Foods and supplements that are rich in antioxidants may lower the risk of developing glaucoma and can slow the progress of the condition if you already have it (x).
+Foods and supplements that are rich in antioxidants may lower the risk of developing it and can slow the progress of the condition if you already have it (x).

 Foods that are rich in antioxidants include spinach, kale, pomegranate, green tea and cranberries.